The Beer-Lambert Law and Spectrophotometric Analysis

 Fig. 4 Absorption spectra of Standards of known concentration

 In order to check the validity of the Beer-Lambert law, we note the absorbance values for each sample at a given wavelength.
 Usually the peak maximum (λmax) for each sample is selected to minimize error.
-This is the vertical dotted line in the spectral series above.
+This is the vertical dotted line in the spectral series above at 524 nm.

 Fig. 5 Calibration for KMnO4 standard solutions